Licence Status and Conditions

 JBWere has arrangements with Goldman Sachs New Zealand Ltd (Goldman Sachs) for the distribution of certain financial products that are offered through or by members of the Goldman Sachs group of companies.
 Neither JBWere or NAB is responsible for the financial services provided by Goldman Sachs and its group.

-JBWere may receive commissions or fees or brokerage from issuers of managed funds, fees from corporate issuers of securities, commissions or other fees payable on the sale of financial products to you, and commissions from referrals to other professionals in relation to our services provided to you.
+JBWere may receive commissions or fees or brokerage from issuers of managed funds, fees from corporate issuers of securities, commissions or other fees payable on the sale of financial products to you.